 - Computer programming

 The founder of scientific computing is Ada Byron or the Countess of Lovelace.
-Women remained prominent in this field throughout World War 2 and right until the 1960’s.
+Females remained prominent in this field throughout World War 2 and right until the 1960’s.

 Nowadays, when you think of rock bands, you think of macho men head-banging while bashing drumsticks until they break.
 Drumming and percussion instruments were first a sacred art form used by women during religious rituals.